nurjima/shopple/README.md

 # Online shop Application - SHOPPLE
-This GIT repository provieds website with Java backend and Application on Android
+This GIT repository provides website with backend on Java and Application on Android

 SHOPPLE - an online store selling exclusively Apple technology.
 There will also be ads for used products that are in more or less good condition.